litmuschaos/litmus-docs/website/docs/litmusctl/usage-interactive-mode.md

 ```

 - Command: refers to what you do want to perform (create, get and config)
-- Type: refers to the feature type you are performing a command against (agent, project etc.)
+- Type: refers to the feature type you are performing a command against (Chaos Delegate , project etc.)
 - Flags: It takes some additional information for resource operations.
 For example, `--installation-mode` allows you to specify an installation mode.

 Litmusctl is using the `.litmusconfig` config file to manage multiple accounts